 Leonard Spencer, in his article Linotype / Intertype Linecasting Machines How They Differ writes: Intertype started as International Typesetting Machine Company in 1911.
 Many of first machines were rebuilt Linotype bases with improvements patented by the new company.
 When World War I broke out, International Typesetting Machine Company was reorganized as the Intertype Corporation, and by 1917 had three machines for sale: Model A one magazine, Model B two magazine, Model C three magazine.
 Intertype was first in cold type with its Fotosetter in 1950.
 This machine continued the circulating matrix principle but had film image instead of the punched character.
 Stuart Sandler adds this piece of information: The Harris-Intertype Fotosetter was the first photo typesetting machine invented.
 It marks the beginning of the Cold Type era and is the machine responsible for it . . .
 Incidentally this is the machine that inspired the creation of the Filmotype by its inventor Allan Friedman when he saw it unveiled to US audiences in 1948.
 Instead of lead slugs, the Intertype which was a Linotype machine had replaced them with small film negatives and proceeded to set type as you would imagine the bastardization of a lead type and photo type machine only could.
 There are many reasons Cold Type caught on and it became the standard some time after that period till digital typesetting machines like the Alphatype came into their own.
 It wasn't until the release of the first MacIntosh in 1984 when Cold Type was eclipsed by desktop publishing.

 Another famous type is Cairo.
 Mac McGrew: Cairo is Intertype's adaptation of Memphis, originally designed by Rudolf Weiss for Stempel in Germany about 1929, and first imported into the United States as Girder.
-Except for Litho Antique, this was the first of the modern square-serif faces, which are revivals of older faces known as Egyptians.
-The Intertype faces appeared in 1933 to 1940.
+Except for Litho Antique, this was the first of the modern square-serif typefaces, which are revivals of older typefaces known as Egyptians.
+The Intertype typefaces appeared in 1933 to 1940.
 Lining Cairo features several sizes of caps on 6- and 12-point bodies in the manner of Copperplate Gothic.
 Compare Memphis, Stymie, Karnak.

 Prolific type designer in Florida, b.
-1952.
+New York, 1952.
 His fonts were originally free and consisted largely of dingbats.
 Around 2005 he went commercial, and now sells his work (over 350 fonts as of 2009) via MyFonts.
-He has branched out into several font styles, with a soft spot for stencil fonts, fonts for signage, and fonts for advertising.
+He has branched out into several font styles, with a soft spot for stencil fonts, fonts for signage, art deco, and fonts for advertising.
 Born in New York, his family moved to Florida in 1963, where he has been ever since.
-An interview.
-Alternate URL.
-Yet another URL with his early free fonts.

 Joe Finocchiaro Design

 Jorge G. Chevere (Exvox Designs, Orlando, FL) is the FontStructor (b.
-1985) who made the rounded faces Esthetic Regular and Esthetic Stripes in 2011.
-Other faces by him include Red Mamba (2011, pixel), Red Mamba Stripes (2011), Quadratum (heavy pixelish face), Creatica Black, Creatica Stripes (2011), and Creatica (2011).
+1985) who made the rounded typefaces Esthetic Regular and Esthetic Stripes in 2011.
+Other typefaces by him include Red Mamba (2011, pixel), Red Mamba Stripes (2011), Quadratum (heavy pixelish face), Creatica Black, Creatica Stripes (2011), and Creatica (2011).
 Exvox Designs offers graphic design, logo design, concepting, typography, product and print services in Orlando, Florida.